julieelarson/SeedBankBias/README.md

 are also included in the site-level environmental data matrix.
 [Species] In 2017-2018, plant community cover estimates were made (visual cover of species) and seed banks were sampled and grown out to estimate seed bank composition (count by species).
-{Trait} We also compiled plant functional traits for common species in these communities, including leaf and root traits (collected in a greenhouse growout) and seed mass (collected / compiled).
+[Trait] We also compiled plant functional traits for common species in these communities, including leaf and root traits (collected in a greenhouse growout) and seed mass (collected / compiled).

 For a full description of the project and analyses, see the accepted manuscript (citation information above).